makkus/freckles/README.rst

 * supports Linux & MacOS X (and probably the Ubuntu subsystem on Windows 10)
 * uses the same configuration for your Linux and MacOS workstation as well as Vagrant machines, containers, etc.
 * support for systems where you don't have root/sudo access via the conda_ package manager (or nix_, with some limitations)
+* declarative scripting
 * direct support for all ansible_ modules and roles

 Examples
 --------

 Best to show what *freckles* is, and what it can do using examples, right?
+Do not try those below examples at home, as they'll install loads of packages you most likely don't need.

 Example #1, manage your dotfiles and the setup of your development machine
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^